-Watering at the right time, in the right place, and using the right methods can make a big difference to how much water your garden needs.
-In this short video we share 10 tried-and-tested tips for saving water in the garden.
+Watering at the right time, in the right place, and using the right methods can make a big difference in how much water your garden needs.
+See our article (with video demo) listing our 10 tried-and-tested tips for saving water in the garden.

 10 Smart Watering Tips for the Garden